bravegrumpy/merther/src/misunderstood/chapters/02_Hungry.md

 With the memory of his seed all over Merlin in his mind&rsquo;s eye, Arthur decided that he first wanted to try something else.

-Arthur wanted to her this woman&rsquo;s shrieks of pleasure.
+Arthur wanted to hear this woman&rsquo;s shrieks of pleasure.
 This interaction would not be satisfying without knowing she was here.
 He wanted to see some life in her eyes.
 Pleasure or pain.
 Desire or Defiance.
 Command or deference.
 He wanted a challenge.

 A few minutes passed, as the serving girl writhed underneath Arthur&rsquo;s ministrations.
-Arthur neither knew or cared if she actually felt something, but at least she was resisting.
+Arthur neither knew nor cared if she actually felt something, but at least she was resisting.
 He looked up, catching a breath for a moment, and moved away from her.
 She swiftly got up and left the room, nearly at a sprint.
 This was fine, as Arthur moved across the room towards his open window, only to see that his knights were gathering at the training grounds.
 While not completely satisfied, Arthur figured that he could now train with his knights, and maybe tire out.
-Hopefully Merlin would be tending to the weapons. and everything will go back to normal.
+Hopefully Merlin would be tending to the weapons and everything would go back to normal.

 After easily beating Sir Leon and Sir Percival in a two-on-one fight, Arthur realized that he did not see Lancelot.
 Frustrated with his absence on top of Merlin&rsquo;s, Arthur plodded over to Gwenivere&rsquo;s house, hoping that maybe *she* would know where the two weirdest men in his life were hiding.
 He sheathed his sword onto his belt, and plodded into town after politely waving to the knights.
 He did not care who saw him, or how sweaty and aggressive he looked right now.
 Arthur was on a mission.